Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 Wood smoke hotspots are not reflected by regulatory monitoring

-Residential wood burning creates islands of neighborhood pollution that are not fully reflected, or reflected at all, in official monitoring numbers.
+Residential wood burning creates islands of neighborhood pollution that are not reflected by official monitoring numbers.

-Even during periods of relatively good air quality as reflected by regional monitoring, neighbors of wood-burning households can be exposed to air pollution levels that are 100 times higher or more than what others in the community are breathing.
+Even during periods of relatively good air quality according to regional monitoring, neighbors of wood-burning households can be exposed to air pollution levels that are 100 times higher or more than what others in the community are breathing.
 According to a report jointly issued by the California EPA and California Air Resources Board, “for sensitive individuals this could lead to health effects even when air quality measurements indicate no risk (PDF).”

 In some communities, there is no official monitor.
 A study in New York state, for example, found that “wood smoke concentrations can be high in areas not measured by regulatory monitoring networks.”